sairion/ajaxo/README.md

-# Ajaxo - A Simple ajax wrapper (WIP)
+# Ajaxo - A Simple Ajax Wrapper (WIP)

-Simple ajax wrapper with simple configurations built with modern JavaScript technology.
+Ajaxo is an Ajax wrapper with simple configurations, built with modern JavaScript technology.
-More docs and examples are to be come.
+More docs and examples are will come.

 ```javascript
 // api.js